 For more information about the PGY1 Community Pharmacy Residency, contact Kim Benner, Pharm.D., BCPS, FASHP, FPPAG. at firstname.lastname@example.org or 205-726-2076.

 The PGY1 Pharmacy Residency offers advanced training in patient care services in the public health setting that places you on the cutting edge of contemporary ambulatory care practice.
 The program is accredited by the American Society of Health-System Pharmacists and it offers you many opportunities to grow in your professional practice.
-Our program is offered in partnership with the Jefferson County Department of Health and with the Christ Health Center.
+Our program is offered in partnership with the Jefferson County Department of Health.

 Through this residency, you will enhance your skills in therapeutic intervention and management as a member of the health care team.
-You will run disease-state management clinics for diabetes, hyperlipidemia, hypertension and smoking cessation patients.
-You will help educate students and patients, while offering continuing education for other health-care providers.
-As part of a national collaborative partnership, you will help integrate clinical pharmacy practice in high-risk patients through a national collaborative partnership.
-After completing your training course, you will receive a teaching certificate.
-While the specific clinic setting may vary for each resident, the program includes responsibilities in three primary areas: patient care, teaching and scholarship.
+You will run disease-state education management clinics for diabetes, pre-diabetes, cardiovascular disease and smoking cessation patients.
+You will help educate students and patients, while offering continuing education for other health care providers.
+Within the Jefferson County Collaborative team, you will collaborate to develop ideas, projects and plans to impact the underserved patients who are at the highest risk in Jefferson County.
+In addition to the clinical experiences and exposure you will gain, you will also receive a teaching certificate upon completion of the residency.
+The program includes responsibilities in four primary areas: patient care, teaching, scholarship and public health.

-For more information about the PG 1 Pharmacy Practice Residency contact Dr. Dee Dugan, Pharm D at firstname.lastname@example.org or 205-726-2914.
+For more information about the PGY1 Pharmacy Residency contact Dr. Dee Dugan, Pharm D at email@example.com or 205-726-2914.

 The Samford University Global Drug Information Center offers a one-year specialized residency in Drug Information.
 The residency is a structured education and training experience designed to offer comprehensive and intensive training in all aspects of drug information services, including literature search and evaluation, formulary management, policy and procedure design, as well as newsletter preparation.
 The objectives of this residency were developed by the American Society of Health-System Pharmacists.